eguyonnet/BC19-FinalProject/design_pattern_decisions.md

 In my opinion, the second solution leads to more upgradability, lighter contracts and conveniently attaches an address to a unit (represented by a QR code sticked on the unit).

+You will also see in the code that I am not using ENUM.
+Using ENUM, when upgrading your contract, you will not be able to insert new values, but just add new values to the existing ones, which could be a problem in some cases (when they need to follow a logical order).

 ## Inheritance pattern
 Inheritance is extensively used.